webpack/webpack.js.org/src/content/configuration/dev-server.md

 W> `transportMode` is an experimental option, meaning its usage could potentially change without warning.

-This option allows you to choose the current `devServer` client/server transport mode, or provide your own custom client/server implementation.
-This allows you to specify how your browser, or other client, communicates with the `devServer`.
-The `devServer` then uses this to inform the browser client when the page should reload, for example.
+This option allows to choose the current `devServer` transport mode for client/server individually or to provide custom client/server implementation.
+This allows to specify how browser or other client communicates with the `devServer`.

+Providing a string to `devServer.transportMode` is a shortcut to setting both `devServer.transportMode.client` and `devServer.transportMode.server` to the given string value.

 The current default mode is [`'sockjs'`](https://www.npmjs.com/package/sockjs).
 This mode uses [SockJS-node](https://github.com/sockjs/sockjs-node) as a server, and [SockJS-client](https://www.npmjs.com/package/sockjs-client) on the client.